Secondary School Teacher

 Kaiako Kura Tuarua

-Secondary school teachers plan, prepare and teach one or more subjects to students of about 13 to 18 years of age.
+Secondary school teachers plan, prepare and teach one or more subjects to students between the ages of 13 and 18.

 Pay for secondary school teachers varies depending on experience and qualifications.